-How to Fix Bad Circulation in the Hands and Feet
+How to Fix Bad Circulation in the Hands and Feet: My Experience

-Are your hands, feet, or legs red (or even purple), blotchy, or even numb and tingly?
+Are your hands, feet, or legs red (or even purple) and blotchy?
+Do they sometimes feel numb and tingly?
 You may have bad circulation.
-This was the case for me, and luckily it's fixable.
+This was the case for me—but luckily, it's fixable.

-I had a wake up call at the doctor's office today.
+I had a wake-up call at the doctor's office today.
 I showed my primary care physician my red and blotchy legs and asked her what was wrong with me.
-She quickly inspected me and poked at my thigh with here finger and said "There, see?"
+She quickly inspected me, poked at my thigh with her finger, and said "There, see?"
 Um, no, I thought.
-She then explained that my skin is red until you push it, and it blanches, and then quickly turns back to red again.
-My doctor then explained that this is the surefire way to tell if you have circulation problems.
+She showed me how my skin is red until you push it, then it blanches, and then it quickly regains its original red color.
+She explained that this is the surefire way to tell if you have circulation problems.

 So today, I learned that my circulation is bad.
 I'm 5'9", I have a big frame, and on top of that I am overweight.
-However, I am pretty sure that I have had poor circulation since I was very young.
+However, I am pretty sure that I've had poor circulation since I was very young.
 I can remember always complaining to my mother about the pins-and-needles feeling in my legs and feet.
-If this is all sounding familiar to you, you might have it, too.
-Learn how to tackle that in this article.
+If this is all sounding familiar to you, you might have this condition, too.
+In this article, I will share what I've learned about the symptoms and treatment.

 Symptoms of Poor Circulation